 These additional steps protect your baby from SUID, encourage parental bonding, and improve your family’s health:

 - Room share—When you sleep, have your baby sleep in your room.
 This is different than bed sharing.
 Babies still need their own safe sleep surface that follows the ABCs of safe sleep.

 - Breastfeed—Breastfeeding your baby reduces the risk of SUID and has many other health benefits.

 - Try a pacifier— Offer a pacifier at nap time and bedtime.
 You shouldn’t force a pacifier.
 If it falls out during sleep, you don’t need to put it back in.

 - Avoid smoking, alcohol, and drug use—When you drink, smoke or use illegal drugs or marijuana during pregnancy (and after birth), you increase the risk of SUID.
 It hurts your baby when others in your home smoke.

 Support for infant loss

 People who have experienced this profound loss need the support of close friends and family.
-The TEARS Foundation’s Center for Child Loss can help.
+The TEARS Foundation’s Center for Child Loss and the Northwest Infant Survival and SIDS Alliance Healing Together program can help.
 They offer a pregnancy and infant loss support group in Puyallup the 3rd Monday each month from 6:30-8 p.m.
 If you’re interested, just show up or call (253) 200-0944 with any questions.

 - Mary Bridge Center for Childhood Safety